Gregorian chant: Proper chants of the Mass

 Sequences are sung poems based on couplets.
 Although many sequences are not part of the liturgy and thus not part of the Gregorian repertory proper, Gregorian sequences include such well-known chants as Victimae paschali laudes and Veni Sancte Spiritus.
 According to Notker Balbulus, an early sequence writer, their origins lie in the addition of words to the long melismata of the jubilus of Alleluia chants.

-Offertories are sung during the offering of Eucharistic bread and wine.
-Offertories once had highly prolix melodies in their verses, but the use of verses in Gregorian Offertories disappeared around the 12th century.
-These verses however, are among the most ornate and elaborated in the whole chant repertoire.
-Offertories are in form closest to Responsories, which are likewise accompanied by at least one Verse and the opening sections of both Off. and Resp. are partly repeated after the verse(s).
-This last section is therefore called the 'repetenda' and is in performance the last melodic line of the chant.

-Communions are sung during the distribution of the Eucharist.
-In presentation the Communio is similar to the Introitus, an antiphon with a series of psalm verses.
-Communion melodies are often tonally ambiguous and do not fit into a single musical mode which has led to the same communio being classed in different modes in different manuscripts or editions.

 Ordinary chants of the Mass

 The Kyrie, Gloria, Credo, Sanctus, Benedictus and Agnus Dei use the same text in every service of the Mass.
 Because they follow the regular invariable "order" of the Mass, these chants are called "Ordinary".

 The Kyrie consists of a threefold repetition of "Kyrie eleison" ("Lord, have mercy"), a threefold repetition of "Christe eleison" ("Christ have mercy"), followed by another threefold repetition of "Kyrie eleison."
 In older chants, "Kyrie eleison imas" ("Lord, have mercy on us") can be found.
 The Kyrie is distinguished by its use of the Greek language instead of Latin.
 Because of the textual repetition, various musical repeat structures occur in these chants.
 The following, Kyrie ad. lib.
 VI as transmitted in a Cambrai manuscript, uses the form ABA CDC EFE', with shifts in tessitura between sections.
 The E' section, on the final "Kyrie eleison", itself has an aa'b structure, contributing to the sense of climax.

 The Gloria recites the Greater Doxology, and the Credo intones the Nicene Creed.
 Because of the length of these texts, these chants often break into musical subsections corresponding with textual breaks.
 Because the Credo was the last Ordinary chant to be added to the Mass, there are relatively few Credo melodies in the Gregorian corpus.

 The Sanctus and the Agnus Dei, like the Kyrie, also contain repeated texts, which their musical structures often exploit.

 Technically, the Ite missa est and the Benedicamus Domino, which conclude the Mass, belong to the Ordinary.
 They have their own Gregorian melodies, but because they are short and simple, and have rarely been the subject of later musical composition, they are often omitted in discussion.